MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ## Current state

 The current way of execution is to put entire partitions into scalars, and execute the window function to all elements by a “scalar aggregation”.
-This happens in the HIR to MIR lowering, i.e., MIR and LIR don’t know about windowing.
+This happens in the HIR to MIR lowering, i.e., MIR and LIR don’t know about window functions.

 ## Proposal

 We will use [DD’s prefix_sum](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/algorithms/prefix_sum.rs) (with some generalizations) for most of the window functions.
-The bulk of this work will be applied in the rendering, but currently the windowing stuff disappears in the HIR-to-MIR lowering.
+The bulk of this work will be applied in the rendering, but currently window functions disappear in the HIR-to-MIR lowering.
 I propose to create a new relation expression enum variant in both MIR and LIR.
-This would allow us to focus on windowing for this epic (the epic is quite big already), and then we could have a separate epic for unifying windowing, TopK, and the current Reduce into a “super Reduce”.
-For a discussion on windowing representations, see the [Alternatives section](https://www.notion.so/Efficient-Window-Functions-87682d6de73a4f6088acde21aba41fe6).
+This would allow us to focus on window functions for this epic (the epic is quite big already), and then we could have a separate epic for unifying window functions, TopK, and the current Reduce into a “super Reduce”.
+For a discussion on window function representations, see the [Alternatives section](https://www.notion.so/Efficient-Window-Functions-87682d6de73a4f6088acde21aba41fe6).

 ### Rendering